folio-org/docs/content/en/docs/Access/Courses/courses.md

 1. Find the course you want to duplicate and click on it in the Courses list.
 2. In the Course details window, click **Action > Duplicate**.
 A pop-up window will appear.
 3. In the pop-up window, select the term for the duplicate course.
-4. If the course has crosslistings, and you want the crosslisted courses to also be duplicated, check **Duplicate all cross-listed courses**.
+4. If the course has cross-listings, and you want the cross-listed courses to also be duplicated, check **Duplicate all cross-listed courses**.
 5. Click **Create duplicate course(s)**.

-The new duplicated course will appear.
-The course will have - Duplicate added to the course name.
+The new duplicated course will appear, with "- Duplicate" added to the end of the course name.
 Click **Action > Edit** to edit the course to update the name and other information.

 ## Adding an instructor to a course